There are a lot of steep stairs to climb to get to the temples at the top.

-Every year there is a fair in a field below the mountain, and it's a lively and busy time to visit.
+Every year there is a fair in the village below the mountain, and it's a lively and busy time to visit.
 We'll have time to get a good look at what's going on – fortune telling, street food and snacks, fireworks and incense burning, and various performers.

 Take a look at the trip reports at the end of the page to see what was happening at the fair on previous visits – very entertaining!

 The first temple is at the foot of the mountain and was originally built in the Ming Dynasty (1368–1644 AD).
 This temple was destroyed by the Japanese army during the war, and since been rebuilt.